 The little bowl of liquid with a slice of lime they put before your meal?
 Not soup.
+Nor water to drink.
 In restaurants where eating with your hand is the norm, they provide you with this to cleanse your fingers.
 The lime is supposed to help cut through the grease but it’s also fun to try squeeze all the seeds out of it underwater.

 And the many varieties of toilet paper dispensers they have that make this possible.
 At first, it was a little weird.
 Then I thought, ‘why not?’
 Toilet paper is cheaper than paper towels, it’s made of the same material, it’s easier to get the exact amount that you need.

-From shampoo, soap, and cough medicine they come in plastic wrapped sachets.
-Ready to be stuffed in between clothes and into your pockets for your convenient.
+From shampoo, soap, and cough medicine they come in single-use wrapped sachets.
 They can be very polluting.
-Lots of trash on the ground is made up of these wrappers, but for someone like me it’s nice to be able to get the exact amount that I need.
+Lots of trash on the ground is made up of these wrappers.

 We, Indonesians, love our rice (nasi).
 As to prove the point, there are so many rice dishes and each has its own name depending on how it’s prepared, what it’s prepared with, and how it’s supposed to be consumed.
 Some examples include: nasi gudeg (simply rice eaten with ‘gudeg’), nasi tumpeng (yellow rice shaped into a cone — eaten during events such birthdays and weddings), nasi jamblang (bite size rice wrapped in teak leaf), nasi lengko, nasi campur, nasi liwet, the list goes on.